This post may contain affiliate links. Please see my disclosure policy for details.

-I would always suggest to go self hosted straight away.
+I would always suggest going self-hosted straight away.
 There are countless benefits to doing so and, although there is a small initial cost to set it all up, it will be easier to make money that will pay for itself.

 Check your domain name is available

 Another important step is making sure the travel blog name you’ve chosen is available and buy a domain based on that blog name.

 So, what is a domain? a domain is the address of your website.
 For example, www.staging6.thirdeyetraveller.co is my domain.

 Now, the .com or .org part is called a TLD (top-level domain) and you can get these in all sorts of different combinations.
 For example, they even have .pizza and .tv to buy as a domain now!